 More information about specific projects here.

-Dr Hunt is widely published, having authored and edited five books and over twenty articles and chapters.
+Dr Hunt is widely published, having authored or edited five books and over twenty articles and chapters.
+He is also a member of the editorial board for the Journal of International Peacekeeping.
 In addition to traditional academic publications, Charles is a regular blogger for high profile websites, including the Global Observatory (International Peace Institute, New York), The Conversation, The Interpreter (Lowy Institute, Sydney), and Australian Outlook (Australian Institute for International Affairs, Canberra).
 Full list of publications here.

 Charles has worked with the Australian government over a number of years assessing their role in peace operations and as a Principal Advisor to DFAT’s Fragility and Conflict Panel.
 He has worked extensively in Africa conducting field research in a number of locations (e.g. Mali, Liberia, Sierra Leone, Cote d’Ivoire, Ghana, Nigeria, Uganda, Tanzania, Kenya, Ethiopia, Rwanda, Democratic Republic of Congo, Zimbabwe) and performed consultancy roles with the African Union, the Economic Community of West African States, the United Nations and a number of international humanitarian NGOs.
 Charles’ previous work for international organisations, think tanks, civil society organisations, NGOs and academic institutions in Africa, Asia and the Pacific has provided him with a global perspective on issues of peace, security and justice.
 List of policy papers, briefings and government reports here.